Tinoco/Ticapsoriginal_django_register_filters_templatetags/README.md

 * start your django project
 * create your core app
-* make directory templatetags like this :
+* make directory templatetags inside your coreapp folder like this :

 ![](https://ticapsoriginal.com/static/register1.png)

-* in your template load and use django filter register like this :
+* in your template file input extra load and use django filter register like this :

 ![](https://ticapsoriginal.com/static/register2.png)

 ## quality:
 * [`100% pycodestyle coverage`](https://pypi.org/project/pycodestyle/)